bump-sh/docs/README.md

 Images go under [`src/images`](https://github.com/bump-sh/docs/tree/main/src/images) and can be called with `![](/images/guides/<your_image_name>)`.

+##### Gotchas
+* Ordered lists: if you need to any kind of blocks in your ordered list item, make sure it immediately follows the numbered paragraph line (no empty line in between).
+You might also want to [indent your block to line up with the first non-space character after the list item marker](https://stackoverflow.com/questions/34987908/embed-a-code-block-in-a-list-item-with-proper-indentation-in-kramdown).
+Just do both for safety!

 Then you can let your ~~pen~~ keyboard handle the content!